 - Additional benefits: The Citi Simplicity® Card features Citi’s identity theft solutions program and purchase protection, should your identity, your card, or both be compromised.
 The card also comes with 24/7 customer service, automatic account alerts, and contactless-chip and digital wallet capabilities.

 Things to consider

 - High balance transfer fee: The average credit card levies a 3% balance transfer fee to handle your unpaid debt, while some even offer a 0% transfer fee.
-However, the $5 or 3% of the amount of each transfer, whichever is greater fee that the Citi Simplicity® Card renders can prove pricey for those looking to pay down their balance — even if you have18 months to do so.
+However, the $5 minimum or 5% of the amount of each transfer, whichever is greater fee that the Citi Simplicity® Card renders can prove pricey for those looking to pay down their balance — even if you have 21 months to do so.
 It’s worth doing your homework and figuring out the math before taking on additional debt.

 - No rewards: The Citi Simplicity® Card is built with debt consolidation and reduction as its primary focus, whether that’s from a prior balance or a recent purchase.
 However, if you want to pay down a balance and earn rewards from daily use, this is not the card for you.

 - High APR: For a balance transfer card such as this one, the high APR rate — from 14.74% — 24.74% — is an aspect to consider.